Information for Yachts

 Northeast Marine Pilots provide state-licensed marine pilotage services to qualifying vessels, including yachts, operating within compulsory pilotage waters of the northeastern United States.
 While many yacht movements are recreational in nature, certain yachts may be subject to compulsory pilotage requirements depending on size, registry, propulsion, and voyage segment.

-This page is intended to help yacht owners, captains, managers, and agents understand when pilotage may apply and how to coordinate pilot services efficiently and safely.
+General guidance provided is to help yacht owners, captains, managers, and agents understand when pilotage may apply and how to coordinate pilot services efficiently and safely.
+Website content or electronic communications do not constitute a confirmation of service or the formation of a contract.

 All pilotage services are coordinated through NEMP Dispatch, available 24 hours a day, 7 days a week.